arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 The properties — such as `ip`, `dns`, `gateway`, and `subnet` — are used as arguments in the `Ethernet.begin()` method to determine the settings for Portenta Machine Control.
 These can be configured according to your preferences or network requirements.
 For instance, `ip(192, 168, 1, 2)` indicates the IP address given to the Modbus TCP Server Portenta Machine Control.

-The subsequent image presents the `Status variables (volatile)` window.
-In this window, the `cnt` variable will be defined, where its access address and datatype will be specified for Modbus TCP communication.
+The image below shows the *`Status variables (volatile)`* window.
+Here, the `cnt` variable will be defined and its access address and data type will be specified for Modbus TCP communication.

 ![Arduino PLC IDE - Portenta Machine Control Server Status Variable](assets/pmc_plcide_server_statVar.png)